anapmsalvador/anapmsalvador/README.md

  Hi, I’m Patty! 👋

 I am a web developer.
-My tools of the trade are Javascript, and Elixir.
+My favorite tools so far are javascript, and elixir!